jsadsad/aA_Classwork/W6D2_W6D3/notes.md

 - Using _wildcards_ inside a route: `users/:id`
 - Via a query string
 - Inside a request body(information that a user puts in).
 This is usually inside a form.
 Avoid for `GET`.

+# Resources

+Resources generate 7 standard RESTful routes.

+- `resources :users`

+Can add `only` or `except` option to include/exclude certain actions

+Create a custom route in `routes.rb`: 'get `/users`, to: `users#index`'

+# Recap

+Use `rails generate controller users`

+Use `rails generate model user`

+Use `rails d model <model_name> ` to roll back a generated controller or model

+Add a JSON extension `render json: users`

+`skip_before_action :verify_authenticity_token` makes sure to skip the check right before the action in the controller.